Temporall Ltd respects your privacy and is committed to protecting your personal data

 - Conducting web analytics.

-Some of the external third parties to whom we transfer your personal data are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Some of the external third parties to whom we transfer your personal data may be based outside the United Kingdom so their processing of your personal data will involve a transfer of data outside the United Kingdom.

 Data security is very important to us, and to protect your data we have taken suitable security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.